goggle/plugin.video.srfplaytv/README.md

  - [x] List shows that will soon be offline.
  - [x] List shows by date.
  - [x] Choose between SD and HD quality.
+ - [ ] Livestreams that are exclusively broadcasted on SRF.ch.

 ## Planned features
+ - [ ] Subtitle support
  - [ ] Twitter integration: For shows with a SRF hashtag (e.g. #srfarena) get the tweets which were emitted during the show on the screen.
  - [ ] Download episodes for personal archiving purposes (probably through an additional Kodi script).
- - [ ] Livestreams that are exclusively broadcasted on SRF.ch.
  - [ ] Live TV (SRF 1, SRF 2, SRF info), altough since the webstreams are only 360p, this does not seem to be a very attractive feature.
 If it is possible to redirect to the PVR in Kodi and use the webstreams as a fallback, I would be open to such a solution.

 ## Support this plugin